blabla1337/skf-flask/skf/markdown/knowledge_base/99-knowledge_base--Logging_guidelines--.md

 **Description:**

-The logging should contain some guidelines in order to organise your logging file in such a way it becomes clear and easy to find information.
+The logging should contain some guidelines in order to organise your logging file in such a way it becomes clear and easy to find information

 **Solution:**